glic3rinu/spam-gear/README.md

 # Spam-gear

-Some anti-spam artillery for your multi-user web and mail servers.
+Anti-spam artillery for your multi-user web and mail servers.

 Spam-gear scripts follow the UNIX design philosophy of combining small tools that do one thing, and do it well.